-Lens Attached Cropped Shooting Selectable Images RF/ Off RAW images captured at full size EF lens On RAW images from cropped shooting or EF-S lens taken with an EF-S lens
+Lens Attached Cropped Shooting Selectable Images RF/ Off RAW images captured at full size EF lens On RAW images from cropped shooting or EF-S lens - taken with an EF-S lens

-- These images cannot be selected as the first single exposure: Images captured with [♠3: Highlight tone priority] set to [Enable] or [Enhanced], or images captured with [♠1: ♠ Cropping/aspect ratio] not set to [Full-frame] or [1.6x (crop)]. - [Disable] is applied for [2: Lens aberration correction] and [3: Auto Lighting Optimizer] regardless of the settings of the image selected as the first single exposure.
+- These images cannot be selected as the first single exposure: Images captured with [♠3: Highlight tone priority] set to [Enable] or [Enhanced], or images captured with [♠1: ♠ Cropping/aspect ratio] not set to [Full-frame] or [1.6x (crop)]. - [Disable] is applied for [ 2: Lens aberration correction] and [ 3: Auto Lighting Optimizer] regardless of the settings of the image selected as the first single exposure.

-- The ISO speed, Picture Style, high ISO speed noise reduction, color space, etc. set for the first image will also be applied for the subsequent images. - If Picture Style is [Auto] for the image selected as the first image, [Standard] will be applied for shooting. - You cannot select an image taken with another camera. - Images captured using lenses incompatible with multiple-exposure shooting cannot be selected (as the first single exposure). - [Select image for multi. expo.] is not available unless a lens is attached.
+- The ISO speed, Picture Style, high ISO speed noise reduction, color space, etc. set for the first image will also be applied for the subsequent images. - If Picture Style is [Auto] for the image selected as the first image, [Standard] will be applied for shooting. - You cannot select an image taken with another camera. - [Select image for multi. expo.] is not available unless a lens is attached.